 - that department and college curriculum committees play an essential role, along with the various levels of academic administration, in curriculum development, approval, and implementation.

-Two electronic forms are available; one for creating or changing a course and the other for creating or changing a program.
-University courses and programs to be listed in the WSU Undergraduate Catalog and WSU Graduate Catalog must be submitted using these electronic forms.
-The process typically originates with department faculty and proceeds through the college.
-Where college policy requires, additional steps may be added to the process.
-In cases where programs from more than one college are affected, the proposals will be sent electronically to the affected college(s) as a courtesy and to the Academic Affairs Committee for approval before being sent to the office of the Provost for approval.
-When appropriate, other governing committees such as the General Education Committee or Graduate School will also electronically review proposed changes before the request for change is routed to the office of the Provost.
+Three online curriculum proposal forms are available within the CourseLeaf (CIM) system; one for creating, changing, inactivating or reactivating a course, one for creating or changing a program, and one for miscellaneous administrative tasks such as requesting a new subject code.
+University courses and programs to be listed in the WSU Undergraduate Catalog and WSU Graduate Catalog must be submitted using these online proposal forms, which utilize an electronic workflow approval process.
+The form submission and approval process typically originate with department faculty and proceeds through the college.
+Where college policy requires, additional steps may be added to CIM’s automated workflow approval process.
+In cases where a course change affects programs from more than one college, CIM sends an email notification to the affected college(s) as a courtesy and, when appropriate, the Academic Affairs Committee for approval before notifying the office of the Provost for approval.
+When appropriate, CIM also notifies other governing committees such as the General Education Committee or Graduate School for approval of the proposed changes before routing to the Office of the Provost.

-Faculty is required to note the effect of change on students and/or programs in other departments and/or colleges on the University Curriculum Change Form provided online.
-In order to facilitate the discussion between departments and/or colleges, agendas for each College Curriculum Committee meeting will be forwarded to the deans of all colleges and to the Coordinator of Collection Development of the library.
+Faculty are required to note the effect of change on students and/or programs in other departments and/or colleges on the course or program proposal.
+In order to facilitate the discussion between departments and/or colleges, each college curriculum committee will forward meeting agendas to the deans of all colleges and to the Coordinator of Collection Development of the library.
 Electronic posting is encouraged.